 What is good for sunburn?

-To soothe sunburn, it is advisable to apply moisturising creams with aloe vera, chamomile or soothing ingredients, such as Hidraloe Aloe Gel, which help to regenerate and soothe the affected skin.
+To soothe sunburn, it is advisable to apply moisturizing creams with aloe vera, chamomile or soothing ingredients, such as Hidraloe Aloe Gel, which help regenerate and soothe the affected skin.
 You can also use cold compresses to reduce inflammation and drink plenty of water to keep the skin hydrated.

 What to do in case of sunburn?

-If you suffer from sunburn, it is important to avoid further exposure to the sun and to keep the skin well hydrated.
-Applying repair creams, wearing loose, cool clothing and taking painkillers in case of severe pain can help recovery.
+If you suffer a sunburn, it is important to avoid further exposure to the sun and keep the skin well hydrated.
+Applying repairing creams, wearing loose and cool clothing, and taking painkillers in case of intense pain can help in recovery.

 How long does it take for sunburned skin to heal?